Hold-Krykke-BA/DBD/Assignment2/README.md

 #### 1. What is a bloom filter?
 *[Source](https://en.wikipedia.org/wiki/Bloom_filter)*
-A Bloom filter is a space-efficient probabilistic data structure, that is used to test whether an element is a member of a set.
+A Bloom filter is a space-efficient probabilistic data structure, that is used to rapidly and memory-efficiently test whether an element is a member of a set.
 False positive matches are possible, but false negatives are not – in other words, a query returns either "possibly in set" or "definitely not in set".

 ![image](https://user-images.githubusercontent.com/35559774/113340984-e4b76380-932c-11eb-9a76-fb7657417316.png)